huaweicloud/generator-cloudide-plugin/README.md

 Event subscription can be performed in the frontend and backend classes.
 The subscription APIs in the frontend and backend classes are different.

-For the backend, we can use the native CloudIDE API to subscribe to events.
+For the backend, we can use the native API to subscribe to events.
 Here is an example of events subscription at backend.
 ```typescript
 @exposable
 export class Backend extends AbstractBackend {